 Reducing Waste and Recycling Resources

-To make effective use of limited resources, Kaneka seeks to reduce and recycle industrial waste from our operations through the 3Rs (*1).
-We have been able to achieve zero emissions (*2) for 16 consecutive years.
-We are also working toward all Group companies in Japan being able to achieve zero emissions.
-In addition, we are working to use our resources effectively based on our new target of improving the resource recycling rate (*3) for the Kaneka Group by 1% each year.
+To make effective use of limited resources, we seek to reduce and recycle industrial waste from our operations through the 3Rs (*1).
+We are also working toward achieving zero emissions (*2) at Kaneka and Group companies in Japan.
+In addition, we are working to use our resources effectively based on our target of improving the resource recycling rate (*3) for the Kaneka Group by 1% each year.

 *1 3Rs refers to reduce, reuse and recycle.